 The day after the surgery, a nurse removed my bandages so I could inspect my chest.
 My boobs were tender and swollen but for the first time in years they were sitting up where they should be.
 Back home two weeks later, I felt so confident and sexy, I couldn’t help but stare whenever I walked past my reflection.
 “I’m just glad you’re happy,” Peter said, smiling.

 But then, one morning my right breast looked swollen and bruised.
 My GP said it was probably just a haematoma, a swelling caused by a build-up of blood.
 He sent me to hospital to have it drained but when I told the doctor there about my surgery in Thailand, he glared at me accusingly.
 “You probably have a serious infection,” he berated.
-He was so certain I did that he rushed me through for surgery without making sure.“We’ll remove the implant to clean out the breast tissue underneath, then put it back in,” he explained.
+He was so certain I did that he rushed me through for surgery without making sure.
+“We’ll remove the implant to clean out the breast tissue underneath, then put it back in,” he explained.

 Afterwards, I woke to find Peter beside me, looking worried.
 I glanced down and cried out in shock.
 My right breast implant was completely gone!
 “It was going to cause an infection,” the surgeon told me.
 The next day, my blood test confirmed it wasn’t infected at all, I’d just had a harmless haematoma, as suspected.
-The surgeon didn’t apologise, he simply said they’d order in another implant from Australia to replace it.
+The surgeon didn’t apologise, he simply said they’d order in another implant in Australia to replace it.
 I was furious.
 There hadn’t been anything wrong with my original one, my doctor just didn’t believe a Thai surgeon could be any good.

 I didn’t stop crying for four days.
 As weeks passed without a replacement implant, word spread online about what had happened to me.
 Then the doctors refused to operate on me at all.
 They had no legal responsibility so I was left in the lurch.
 My stomach sank when I looked at my lopsided chest in the mirror.
-I’d felt like a woman again for three amazing weeks.
+I had felt like a woman again for three amazing weeks.
 Now my boobs were worse than before!

 More insecure than ever, I hid my body from Peter and covered up in baggy clothes in public.
 My Thai surgeon offered to replace the implant for free and an online fundraiser helped me pay for flights and accommodation there.
 After going under the knife again, I came out looking much better but the damage had already been done.
 My right implant now sat below the breast fold, leaving my chest a mess.
 I despised looking at my reflection for another two years, and then my bladder problems became so bad I avoided drinking water.